PSU Alumni Association to host Peach Bowl watch party

+The event is free to attend for chapter members, but space is limited.
+The association is asking those interested to register online before the event.

-On Saturday, Dec.
-30, beginning at 11:30 a.m., the Centre County Chapter of the Penn State Alumni Association will be gathering at the 19th Hole at Penn State’s Golf Course on West College Ave.
-Everyone is invited to come to cheer on the Nittany Lions as you watch the game on three screens throughout the bar and grill.
+The Centre County Chapter of the Penn State Alumni Association will be gathering at the 19th Hole Bar and Grill at Penn State’s Golf Course on West College Ave.
 There will also be Penn State swag and food and drink for purchase.
+This event kicks off approximately 30 minutes before the game on Saturday, Dec.
+30.

 Get the latest Penn State sports updates with the Nittany Nation Newsletter or through the Nittany Nation App.

-Note: Editor’s note: In error, it was previously reported that this event was open to the public, however, it is only open to the Centre County Chapter of the Penn State Alumni Association.